LucaZanolini/lucazanolini.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student in [Cryptology and Data Security](https://crypto.unibe.ch) at University of Bern and a researcher at the [Ethereum Foundation](https://ethereum.org/en/foundation/).
-My [research interests](https://dblp.uni-trier.de/pid/265/5787.html) include **blockchains**, **distributed systems**, **consensus** protocols and **quorum** systems.
+I am a Ph.D. candidate in [Cryptology and Data Security](https://crypto.unibe.ch) at University of Bern and a researcher at the [Ethereum Foundation](https://ethereum.org/en/foundation/).
+My [research interests](https://dblp.uni-trier.de/pid/265/5787.html) include **blockchains**, **distributed systems**, **consensus** protocols, and **quorum** systems.
 I graduated in **Mathematics** from [Università Cattolica del Sacro Cuore](https://brescia.unicatt.it/facolta/scienze-matematiche-fisiche-e-naturali?rdeLocaleAttr=en) with a thesis on Pairing-based Cryptography.
 During my Ph.D.
 I am involved in teaching activities with my advisor Prof. [Christian Cachin](https://crypto.unibe.ch/cc/):

 - In the fall semester of 2019 I was teaching assistant in the **Cryptography** course;
 - In the fall semester of 2020 I was teaching assistant in the Discrete Mathematics course;